 Contact Your Local Astronomical Society or Club

-Astronomy clubs can provide or help you find speakers to present at your International Observe the Moon Night event, as well as recruit amateur astronomers (hopefully with their telescopes!).
+Astronomy clubs can provide or help you find virtual or in-person speakers to present at your International Observe the Moon Night event, as well as recruit amateur astronomers (hopefully with their telescopes!).

 NASA Speakers Bureau